gregpalmr/airflow-dcos/README.md

 5. Start the Airflow DAG Scheduler

+If you changed the database username or password, then include the new settings in the environment variables in this json file.

+         "POSTGRES_USER": "<new user name>",
+         "POSTGRES_PASSWORD": "<new password>"

+You can also change the Airflow DAG scheduler Mesos tunables to match your cluster size.
+Change these environment variables:

+		"ENABLE_DEBUG_LOG": "true",
+		"TASK_CPU": "1",
+		"TASK_MEMORY": "1024",
+		"PARALLELISM": "32",
+		"DAG_CONCURRENCY": "16",
+		"MAX_ACTIVE_RUNS_PER_DAG": "16",

+If you have your own Docker container image (recommended), then you can specify it by changing these environment variables:

+    "USE_DOCKER_CONTAINER": "True",
+    "DEFAULT_DOCKER_CONTAINER_IMAGE": "gregpalmermesosphere/airflow-dcos:latest",

+Then run the following CLI commands:

      $ dcos marathon app add marathon/airflow-scheduler-marathon.json

 6. Start the Airflow Web console

+If you changed the database username or password, then include the new settings in the environment variables in this json file.

+         "POSTGRES_USER": "<new user name>",
+         "POSTGRES_PASSWORD": "<new password>"

+Then run the following CLI commands:

      $ dcos marathon app add marathon/airflow-webserver-marathon.json